Gregory B. Lee

 Gregory B. Lee (born 1955) is an academic, author, and broadcaster.
 Lee is Founding Professor of Chinese Studies at the University of St Andrews.
-He was until July 2020, Director of the French research Institute for Transtextual and Transcultural Studies based at Jean Moulin University Lyon 3.
+He was until July 2020, Director of the French research Institute for Transtextual and Transcultural Studies based at Jean Moulin University Lyon 3 where he is currently Professeur émérite (Emeritus professor).
 Lee was previously Chair Professor of Chinese and Transcultural Studies and Dean of the College of Liberal Arts and Social Sciences at the City University of Hong Kong.
 From 2007 to 2010 Lee was First Vice-President (Research) of Jean Moulin University Lyon 3.
 In 2010, Lee was made a Chevalier (Knight) in the French Order of Academic Palms.
 In 2011, he was elected Fellow of the Hong Kong Academy of the Humanities.

 Academic career

 Lee received his undergraduate degree in modern and classical Chinese at the University of London's School of Oriental and African Studies (SOAS) in 1979, and his PhD in Chinese poetry from the same institution in 1985.
 He also studied political economy and Chinese literature at Peking University (1979–83) as a British Council Scholar, and held a British Academy Postdoctoral Fellowship (1985–86) at the Chinese Academy of Social Sciences's Institute of Literature, whose then director was Liu Zaifu.

-Lee formerly taught in the United Kingdom at the University of Cambridge (1983-1984) and the School of Oriental and African Studies (1987-1988), before occupying posts as an assistant professor in East Asian Languages and Civilization at the University of Chicago (1990–1994) and associate professor at the University of Hong Kong (1994–1998), where he taught comparative literature.
+Lee formerly taught in the United Kingdom at the University of Cambridge (1983–1984) and the School of Oriental and African Studies (1987–1988), before occupying posts as an assistant professor in East Asian Languages and Civilization at the University of Chicago (1990–1994) and associate professor at the University of Hong Kong (1994–1998), where he taught comparative literature.
 A specialist in Chinese and comparative literary and cultural studies, his more recent work is in the realm of comparative cultural history, specifically in the fields of Chinese diaspora, transcultural studies, and intellectual decolonization.
 He joined the University of Lyon in 1998.